equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 curl -O https://raw.githubusercontent.com/minio/minio-service/master/linux-systemd/minio.service
 ````

-Double check the contents of the file, to ensure it's content.
-Once you are satisified with the content, the file will need to be moved to `/etc/systemd/system`.
+Double check the contents of the file.
+Once you are satisified with the content, the file will then need to be moved to `/etc/systemd/system`.

 To ensure systemd knows of the new startup it is necessary to reload the systemd units: